WPManageNinja/fluent-support-api-doc/source/index.html.md

 }
 ```

 This endpoint creates a new ticket.
-Using this endpoint you can also create a new Customer and at the same time you can create a WP user.
+Using this endpoint you will be able to create a new Customer as well as a WP user.
 However, to create new customer there are some fields you have to use.

 ### HTTP Request

 `POST https://yourdomain.com/wp-json/fluent-crm/v2/tickets`

-### URL Parameters
+### URL Parameters to create ticket

 Parameter | Type | Required| Description
 --------- | ---- | ------- | -----------